2023 Solar Incentives Guide for Sapulpa, OK - Tax Credits & Rebates

 - Tax Credits: Unlike tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the federal government.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, speak with your local Sapulpa solar installation expert.
+Your local Sapulpa solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 There are more than just federal solar incentives; tax credits, rebates and more might also be offered at the state and local level.
 Some incentives are offered for only a limited time, while others are ongoing.
 Local solar incentives might come from the Oklahoma government, or from your specific county or municipality.

 Next Steps for Installing Solar in Sapulpa

 The variety of available solar incentives has helped tremendously increase the adoption of solar energy nationwide over the past 15 years.
 You can get solar incentives from the Oklahoma government, the federal government or your local utility company.
 We recommend talking to your local Sapulpa solar installation company to learn more about these incentives and to make sure that you're getting all of the money you can for your solar panels.

 EcoWatch's Sapulpa, OK Solar Incentives FAQs